Pfizer Agrees to Lower Certain Drug Prices in US, Aligning With Most-Favored Nation Plan

 Pfizer Becomes First Company to Adhere to July Demands From Trump Administration

 Trump followed up this order with a letter to the CEOs of 17 biopharmaceutical companies from the US and across the world, reinforcing the intent of the executive order and specifically requesting that the manufacturers extend MFN pricing to Medicaid patients; guarantee MFN pricing for newly-launched drugs; return increased revenues to lower drug prices further; and provide for direct purchasing at MFN prices.
-In the letter, the companies were given until Sept.
-29 to respond.
-Now, Pfizer has become the first manufacturer to do so.1,6,7
+In the letter, the companies were given until September 29 to respond.
+Now Pfizer has become the first manufacturer to do so.1,6,7

 “I fully understand the logic behind MFN—the desire to get drugs to patients at prices comparable to other countries makes sense,” Pashazadeh said.
 “But the real questions are how it’s implemented and when.”7

-Drug Prices in the US are High Compared With Other Countries
+Drug Prices in the US Are High Compared With Other Countries

 It remains to be seen which manufacturers will be next to act.
-Politico has reported that Eli Lilly (Lilly) has pledged to raise prices in Europe so that US prices could be lowered, while Bristol Myers Squibb noted that it plans to charge the same list price for a new schizophrenia treatment in the US and United Kingdom.
-Lilly has also recently announced the development of manufacturing facilities in Virgina and Texas.
-However, more companies may soon have to offer concrete development plans to prevent the regulatory hammer from coming down on potentially anti-competitive prices.8-10
+Politico has reported that Eli Lilly (Lilly) has pledged to raise prices in Europe so that US prices could be lowered, while Bristol Myers Squibb noted that it plans to charge the same list price for a new schizophrenia treatment in the US and the United Kingdom.
+Lilly has also recently announced the development of manufacturing facilities in Virginia and Texas.
+However, more companies may soon have to offer concrete development plans to prevent the regulatory hammer from coming down on potentially anticompetitive prices.8-10

-Pharmacists should be prepared to explain these recent changes and await further details regarding specific drugs that will be reduced in price and the TrumpRx platform.
+Pharmacists should be prepared to explain these recent changes to patients and await further details regarding specific drugs that will be reduced in price and the TrumpRx platform.
 In the meantime, pharmacists should assist patients, especially those in financial hardship, with finding the cheapest possible prices for their medications.